-Performance I The fund is the successor to the Chartwell Small Cap Growth Fund ("Predecessor Fund") pursuant to a reorganization involving the fund and the Predecessor Fund that occurred on July 1, 2022.
+Performance | The fund is the successor to the Chartwell Small Cap Growth Fund ("Predecessor Fund") pursuant to a reorganization involving the fund and the Predecessor Fund that occurred on July 1, 2022.
 The Class I shares of the fund have adopted the performance history and financial statements of the Predecessor Fund.
 Prior to April 26, 2024, the Class I shares of the fund were designated as Class Chartwell shares.
 Prior to the date of the reorganization, the fund had no investment operations.
 Accordingly, the performance information, including information on fees and expenses and financial information provided in this prospectus for periods prior to the reorganization (the fund's commencement of operations) is historical information for the Predecessor Fund.
 Given the above, unless specifically stated otherwise, subsequent references in this section to the fund should be read to include the Predecessor Fund.

 The bar chart that follows illustrates annual fund returns for the periods ended December 31.
-The table that follows compares the fund's returns for various periods with those of its benchmark index.
+The table that follows compares the fund's returns for various periods with those of a broad-based securities market index, as well as an additional market index with characteristics that are similar to those of the fund.
 This information is intended to give you some indication of the risk of investing in the fund by demonstrating how its returns have varied over time.
 The bar chart shows the fund's Class I share performance from one year to another.

-Performance information is not shown for the fund's Class A, Class C and Class R-6 shares because those share classes had not commenced operations prior to the date of this prospectus.
+Performance information is not shown for the fund's Class A, Class C and Class R-6 shares because those share classes have not been in operation for a full calendar year.
+Performance information will be available in the prospectus after those share classes have been in operation for a full calendar year.
 The fund's past performance (before and after taxes) is not necessarily an indication of how the fund will perform in the future.
-To obtain more current performance data as of the most recent month-end, please visit our website at rjinvestmentmanagement.com.
+To obtain more current performance data as of the most recent month-end, please visit our website at rijnvestmentmanagement.com.